DeShon Elliott: 2024 season

 He entered training camp slated as the de facto starting strong safety, replacing Damontae Kazee who became a backup free safety.
 Head coach Mike Tomlin named Elliott the starting strong safety to begin the season, alongside free safety Minkah Fitzpatrick.

 On September 8, 2024, Elliott started in the Pittsburgh Steelers' season-opener at the Atlanta Falcons and recorded four combined tackles (one solo), a season-high two pass deflections, and intercepted a pass by Kirk Cousins intended for wide receiver Drake London during an 18–10 victory.
 In Week 14, he collected a season-high 14 combined tackles (nine solo) and deflected a pass in a 27–14 win over the Cleveland Browns.
 He injured his hamstring during the game and subsequently missed the next two games (Weeks 15–16).
 He finished the 2024 NFL season with a career-high total of 108 combined tackles (72 solo), six pass deflections, three fumble recoveries, two forced fumbles, and one interception in 15 games and 14 starts.
 He earned an overall grade of 71.1 from Pro Football Focus in 2024.

 2025 season

 On June 16, 2025, Elliott signed a two-year, $12.5 million contract extension with Pittsburgh that includes $9.21 million guaranteed.
 After suffering a hyperextended knee in Week 8 against the Green Bay Packers, Elliott was placed on injured reserve on October 31.

+Elliott began the 2026 season on injured reserve due to a hamstring injury.